-The Edgerton Center’s hands-on science and engineering challenges educate and inspire kindergarten through 12th-grade students, aiming to increase their curiosity and desire to pursue these fields in their future.
+The Edgerton Center’s hands-on science, engineering, and maker opportunities educate and inspire kindergarten through twelfth grade students, as well as their teachers, aiming to increase curiosity, develop skills, and encourage life-long learning in these fields.

-From intensive summer programs to daily classroom visits, from the curriculum we develop to the teachers we train, the spirit of learning by doing is embedded into all that we do.
-Focused on the Greater Boston area, with selected out-of-state and foreign endeavors, the Edgerton Center’s multifaceted approach supports over 150 on-campus classroom workshops annually, plus intensive summer programs, innovative curriculum, and teacher professional development.
+Focused on the Greater Boston area with selected out-of-state and foreign endeavors, the Edgerton Center’s multifaceted approach supports over 150 on-campus classroom field trips annually, plus intensive summer programs, innovative curriculum, and teacher professional development.

-Thanks to the support of the Edgerton Family Foundation as well as the generous support of MIT alumni, students, friends, the GE Foundation,the Highland Street Foundation, and i2 Camp, the Edgerton Center is able to provide these opportunities at no or minimal cost.
+Thanks to the support of the Edgerton Family Foundation, the GE Foundation, the Highland Street Foundation as well as the generous support of MIT alumni, students and friends the Edgerton Center provides many of these opportunities at no, or minimal, cost.

-Our collaborative relationships with other groups at and outside of MIT are dearly valued.
-These partners include, but are not limited to, the Center for Environmental Health Sciences, the MIT Museum, and beyond MIT, i2 Camp, Fletcher-Maynard Academy, The Winsor School, The Meadowbrook School, Cranbrook Schools, Benjamin Banneker Charter Public School.
+We would also like to thank our collaborative relationships with other groups at and outside of MIT.
+These partners include, but are not limited to, the Center for Environmental Health Sciences, the MIT Museum, Greater Lawrence Technical School, Cambridge Public Schools, Boston Public Schools and AFFOA (Advanced Functional Fabrics of America).